Skip to Main Content

 Veterinary laser therapy is a safe and effective treatment for animals, as it has no adverse side effects, and no sedation is needed.

-Additionally, you don't need to worry about your pet missing any fur, as cold laser therapy for animals doesn't require fur removal to complete treatment properly.
+Additionally, you don't need to worry about your pet missing any fur, as cold laser therapy for pets doesn't require fur removal to complete treatment properly.

 There are many conditions and symptoms that veterinary laser therapy can help with, including: